tsyirvo/react-native-starter/README.md

 There is a precommit git hook that run the prettify command to have a consistent formatting.

+## Github Actions

+The project is configured to have the CI running on *Github Actions* with a *Git Flow*.

+The two main workflows are the following:

+A *Quality* workflow runs against all PR targetting *develop*.
+It handles running tests, linting and TypeScript checks.

+A *Deploy* one, which release a new build of the app on App Center and on the stores.

+You can look at the *.yml* files to view all the workflows, and check the Github environment variables you will need if you want it to run on your end.

 ## CodePush

 You have the possibility to bypass updating your apps via the platform stores when updating only JS files or image assets.

-You first need to configure you app token for iOS and Android (read [here](https://github.com/microsoft/react-native-code-push)), add it where needed, then create a new release.
+You first need to configure you app token for iOS and Android (read [here](https://github.com/microsoft/react-native-code-push)), add it to the env files, then create a new release.

-For iOS, check the individual targets `.plist` files and insert the value for `CODEPUSH_KEY`.

-For Android, in `app/build.gradle`, where the flavors are defined, insert the key values.

 By default, the development env can be left out of the config and only the staging and production one have to be setup with the keys.

-## Releases and Beta deployments
+## Release and Beta deployments

 The releases automation is handled with [Fastlane](https://fastlane.tools/).
-You will need to install it before using it.
+You will need to install it before using it locally.

 You will have to complete the `.env` files in both fastlane directories (ios and android) before being able to run the following lanes.